-AV Foundation is one of several frameworks that you can use to play and create time-based audiovisual media.
+AVFoundation is one of several frameworks that you can use to play and create time-based audiovisual media.
 It provides an Objective-C interface you use to work on a detailed level with time-based audiovisual data.
 For example, you can use it to examine, create, edit, or reencode media files.
 You can also get input streams from devices and manipulate video during realtime capture and playback.
+Figure I-1 shows the architecture on iOS.

-If you simply want to play movies, on iOS you use the Media Player framework (
+If you simply want to play movies, use the AVKit framework.

 Note, however, that some of the primitive data structures that you use in AV Foundation—including time-related data structures and opaque objects to carry and describe media data—are declared in the Core Media framework.